preserver

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | preserver - a skilled worker who is employed to restore or refinish buildings or antique furniture |
+Noun1.preserver - a skilled worker who is employed to restore or refinish buildings or antique furniturepreserver - a skilled worker who is employed to restore or refinish buildings or antique furniture

-2. | preserver - a cook who preserves fruits or meat cook - someone who cooks food salter - someone who uses salt to preserve meat or fish or other foods | |
+salter - someone who uses salt to preserve meat or fish or other foods

-3. | preserver - someone who keeps safe from harm or danger | |
+3.preserver - someone who keeps safe from harm or danger

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.